jilliangmeehan/oolong/src/decadv.md

 I've never ~~successfully~~ done any kind of monthly challenge.
 I like the idea of them, but intentional consistency is not my strong suit.
 The December Adventure feels more my speed — inching along with some kind of creative practice in whatever way feels meaningful to you each day.

 Today's goals: heat up some water and browse past [adventure logs](https://eli.li/december-adventure) for inspiration.

+## 02
+Cleaned my apartment in the hopes of feeling more productive tomorrow.